ARMmbed/icetea/README.md

 ## Icetea test framework

-*Icetea* is an [Mbed](https://www.mbed.com) test framework written with python.
-It is generally used to verify the ARM mbed IoT Device Platform provides the operating system and cloud services.
+Icetea is an [Mbed](https://www.mbed.com) test framework written with python.
+It can be used to verify the ARM mbed
+IoT Device Platform, Mbed OS and Pelion Device Management.

-When testing [`Mbed OS`](https://www.mbed.com/en/platform/mbed-os/) *Icetea* allows you to execute commands remotely via the command line interface (`CLI`) in a device under test (`DUT`).
+When testing [`Mbed OS`](https://www.mbed.com/en/platform/mbed-os/) Icetea allows you to execute commands remotely via the command line interface (`CLI`) in a device under test (`DUT`).
 The interface between the test framework and `DUT` can be for example UART or for example stdio (process `DUT`).